 Step 1: Click the Start menu in the bottom left corner, then click the gear icon to open Settings.

-Step 2: On the home page of Settings, click Update & Security, then click the Recovery tab on the left side of the page.
+Step 2: On the Settings home page, click Update & Security, then click the Recovery tab on the left side of the page.

 Step 3: Look at your options: